Bagong Umaga: Production

 The project was first unveiled on June 12, 2020, with a working title Cara Y Cruz.
-Julia Barretto, Loisa Andalio, Ronnie Alonte and Marco Gumabao were initially cast for the leading roles.
+Tony Labrusca, Julia Barretto, Loisa Andalio, Ronnie Alonte and Marco Gumabao were initially cast for the leading roles.

-On September 30, Julia Barretto confirmed that she was no longer part of the project after being transferred to Viva Artists Agency, along with Loisa Andalio and Ronnie Alonte, who are now under KreativDen.
+On September 30, Julia Barretto confirmed that she was no longer part of the project after being transferred to Viva Artists Agency and she was replaced by Heaven Peralejo, along with Loisa Andalio and Ronnie Alonte, who are now co-managed by KreativDen.
 The series was later renamed to Bagong Umaga.
 From March 29–31 and April 5, 2021, the series aired replays under the title Bagong Umaga: Rewind.

+Following the conclusion of this series, Bagong Umaga was the last original series to be aired on Kapamilya Gold until its revival in 2023.